bagnascojhoel/contacts-aggregator/README.md

   - ~~Leverage this cache as fallback when the API fails~~.
 - ~~Contenarize the application.~~
 - Add spring boot actuator to monitor the application.
-- Setup a connection-pool the have some warm-up threads.`
+- Setup a connection-pool the have some warm-up threads.
+- Add global exception handling with Controller Advice.
+- Add internationalization with message properties.